-Dr. Halper earned his degree in medicine from the University of the West Indies Faculty of Medicine St. Augustine in Trinidad.
+Dr. Halper earned his medical degree from the University of the West Indies Faculty of Medicine St. Augustine in Trinidad.
 He then moved back to his home state of New York for a residency in family practice at North Shore University Hospital in Manhasset.
-In 2009 during this residency, his outstanding communication skills and knowledge were recognized when he earned the Resident Teacher Award.
+In 2009 during residency, his outstanding communication skills and knowledge were recognized when he earned the Resident Teacher Award.

 Halper Family Medicine is known as the best health care facility in the area.
 Dr. Halper offers a wide variety of services for patients of all ages, including Botox® injections, IV infusions, regenerative medicine using their own PRP or stem cells, and annual physical exams.
 He dedicates the necessary time to explain his patients’ conditions and treatments in-depth so that they have a complete understanding of their own care.